 Something like the Croco® Neoprene Protective Sleeve-Case pictured above is an ideal choice and it comes in a whole range of colours such as the standard black, blue, pink, red, plum and many others.

-Need A Suit Bag?
+Need A Garment or Suit Bag?

 In my opinion these are both a blessing and a curse.
 Many business people prefer to travel casually if they can but may have to attend a big event in the evening and will need their black tie wear, or a business suit.